- What we collect

 - Selected Library collections

 - Collection statistics

 - Processing and describing our collections

 Harold White Fellows from 1991 to 2000.
-The Harold White Fellowship program was suspended in 2014, and the National Library launched a new Fellowship and Scholarship Program from 2016.
+The Harold White Fellowship program was suspended in 2014, with a new Fellowship and Scholarship program launched from 2016.

 Professor Carole Carpenter, Associate Professor, Division of Humanities, York University, Toronto, Canada